cmskit/wiz-jsoneditor/doc/en/readme.md

 ## Description

-This Wizard adds a JSON-Editor with a nice, draggable Tree-View of the JSON-Document.
-This is especially useful to edit Configurations etc..
+This wizard adds a JSON editor with a nice, draggable tree-view of the JSON document.
+This is especially useful to edit configurations etc..

 [JSON-Editor](http://jsoneditoronline.org)